Mozart's nationality: Summary

-As can be seen, evidence is available to support a variety of opinions about Mozart's nationality.
-Thus, he was Austrian because the town in which he was born and raised is now in Austria, and because he made his career in Vienna, the Austrian capital.
-He was German because he felt himself to be German, and because the residual and moribund empire that included Salzburg was labeled as and felt to be German.
-He was neither Austrian nor German because Salzburg was independent, neither part of the Habsburg Austrian possessions nor part of a (yet to exist) German nation-state.
+Conclusions have been drawn that Mozart is of one nationality or another.
+He was Austrian because the town in which he was born and raised is now in Austria, and because he made his career in Vienna, the Austrian capital.
+He was German because he felt and described himself to be German, and because the Holy Roman Empire of the German Nation that included Salzburg was labeled as and felt to be German.
+He was neither Austrian nor German because Salzburg was neither part of the Habsburg Austrian possessions nor part of a yet to exist Austrian or German nation-state.

 Scholarly practice

-The scholars who prepare biographies and reference works have made varying choices in assigning Mozart a nationality.
+The scholars who prepare biographies and reference works, if they choose to characterize Mozart as being of a nationality in any modern sense, have used varied language: